-If you are covered by statutory health insurance in those countries must obtain a European Health Insurance Card (EHIC) or equivalent verification (form E-111, AT 11, ATN11 or BH6) in their home country prior to their departure (valid for your entire stay in Germany).
-They are, however, required to contact a statutory insurance in Germany and apply for a statement verifying their insurance coverage with a statutory health care provider in their home country.
+If these conditions are met, such students are exempt from mandatory health insurance with an insurance provider in Germany.
+They are, however, required to contact a statutory insurance provide Authorities, Health Insurance Companies and Associations in Germany and apply for a statement verifying their insurance coverage with a statutory health care provider in their home country.
 This verification must be presented at the time of registration with the university.

 Prospective students under the age of 30 and who are not from the countries mentioned above can seek insurance in Germany with a statutory insurance provider of their choice.
 They will pay a low premium (currently about 90 EUR per month for health and long-term care insurance) and receive all statutory services.
 When registering with your health insurance provider, please bring: